 When seeking a venture capital firm, there are seven key variables to consider:

 - Location: Most venture capital firms only invest within 100 to 200 miles of their office(s).
 By investing close to home, the firms are able to more actively get involved with and add value to their portfolio companies.

 - Sector preference: Many venture capital firms focus on specific sectors such as healthcare, information technology (IT), wireless technologies, etc. In most cases, even if you have a great company, if you fall outside of the VC’s sector preference, they’ll pass on the opportunity.

 - Stage preference: VCs tend to focus on different stages of ventures.
-For instance, some VCs prefer early stage ventures, for example companies with no revenues, where the risk is great, but so are the potential returns.
-Conversely, some VCs focus on providing capital to firms to bridge capital gaps before they go public.
+For instance, some VCs prefer early-stage ventures, for example, emerging companies with no revenues, where the risk is great, but so are the potential returns.
+Conversely, some VCs focus on providing capital to established companies to bridge capital gaps before they go public.

 - Portfolio: Just as you should seek venture capital firms whose partners have experience in your industry, the ideal venture capital firm has portfolio companies in your field as well.
 In fact, a VC may ask the management teams of their portfolio companies about your venture since these individuals are industry experts.
 In addition, if your venture has potential synergies with a portfolio company, this may significantly enhance the VC’s interest in your firm.

 - Assets: Most companies seeking venture capital for the first time will require subsequent rounds of capital.
 As such, it is helpful if the VC has “deep pockets,” that is, enough cash to participate in follow-on rounds.
 This will save the company significant time and effort in raising future funds.